Seasonal dog rules on a Victoria beach

 June 1 to September 15 107 days

-Three of seven dog-friendly beaches in Greater Victoria enforce leash requirements during the summer months to protect nesting shorebirds in the Victoria Migratory Bird Sanctuary corridor.
+Three of seven dog-friendly beaches in Greater Victoria enforce leash requirements for 107 days during the summer months to protect nesting shorebirds in the Victoria Migratory Bird Sanctuary corridor.
 Species like the Western Sandpiper and Semipalmated Plover nest and feed along these beaches during spring and summer.
 Off-leash dogs can disrupt nesting, trample eggs, and cause birds to abandon feeding grounds.
+The four exempt beaches — Parker Park, Sandcut Beach, Esquimalt, and Dallas Road — remain open year-round for off-leash access.

 Affected areas: